 In this week's Market Movers Americas, presented by Courtney Love:

-For more on all the issues affecting commodity markets, check out Platts Live, a new section of our website that has been created for our customers to continue engaging with us, and each other.
+For more on all the issues affecting commodity markets, check out Platts Live, a section of our website created for our customers to continue engaging with us, and each other.
 You can find it at the address displayed on your screen.